 Product Disposal

 After purchase and consumption, the disposal of products occurs.
 This is a big area of research within the ﬁeld of consumer behavior.
 Product disposal doesn’t just refer to throwing a product away; it also refers to behavior such as never using a product and abandoning it, recycling or upcycling it, and reselling or exchanging it with another consumer.
-The following list, while not conclusive, describes some of the contemporary practices and issues regarding the disposal of consumer goods.
+The following list, while not comprehensive, describes some of the contemporary practices and issues regarding the disposal of consumer goods.

 The process of product disposal sometimes involves divestment rituals, practices that a consumer undertakes when relinquishing possession of items.
 These rituals are steps that consumers take to distance themselves from things that they once treasured so that they can sell them or give them away.
-Three main types of such rituals exist: 1) iconic transfer rituals (e.g., taking pictures of items before selling them or throwing them away), 2) transition-place rituals (e.g., putting items in an out-of-the-way location such as a garage or an attic), and 3) cleansing rituals (e.g., washing, ironing, and wrapping the item prior to storage, re-gifting).
+Three main types of such rituals exist: 1) iconic transfer rituals (e.g., taking pictures of items before selling them or throwing them away), 2) transition-place rituals (e.g., putting items in an out-of-the-way location such as a garage or an attic), and 3) cleansing rituals (e.g., washing, ironing, and wrapping the item prior to storage or re-gifting).

 Consumer waste is a growing concern in the modern age.
 Research found that 12 % of the grocery products purchased in the US are never used (Solomon, 2014).
 E- waste is a particular concern.
 Electrical equipment or electronic devices which are destined for reuse, resale, salvage, recycling, or discharging are considered e-waste.
 The US Environmental Protection Agency estimated in 2009 that more than 438 mil- lion electronic products were sold in the US and 2.4 million tons were ready for end- of-life management (EPA, 2016).

-Environmental recycling has become a major issue in post-consumption waste man- agement.
-Motivated by environmental concerns, frugality, anti-consumption, eco- nomic reasons, or political statements, consumers participate in recycling through purchasing products in thrift and second-hand stores, consumer-to-consumer exchange sites (e.g., NeighborGoods and Gumtree), and re-selling outlets (e.g., eBay and Craigslist).
+Environmental recycling has become a major issue in post-consumption waste management.
+Motivated by environmental concerns, frugality, anti-consumption, economics, or politics, consumers participate in recycling through purchasing products in thrift and second-hand stores, consumer-to-consumer exchange sites (e.g., NeighborGoods and Gumtree), and reselling outlets (e.g., eBay and Craigslist).

 Consumption guilt Consumption guilt in which a consumer has negative emo- tions or feelings of guilt that are aroused by the use of a product.